 Students know the fundamentals of electromagnetic wave propagation and have a sound background for a broad spectrum of dielectric phenomena.
-They are able to analyze materials requirements and have the competence to select materials for different kinds of applications.
+They are able to analyze materials requirements and to interpret dielectric spectra in a broad frequency range.
+They have the competence to select materials for different kinds of applications and to critically assess experimental results on dielectric properties.